hoangtnm/docs/scripts/open_vpn_tips.md

 - you would like to allow browsing of Windows file shares across the VPN without setting up a Samba or WINS server.

 [source](https://openvpn.net/community-resources/how-to/#determining-whether-to-use-a-routed-or-bridged-vpn)

+## Ethernet Bridging

+### Ethernet Bridging Notes

+When using an ethernet bridging configuration, the first step is to construct the ethernet bridge — a kind of virtual network interface which is a container for other ethernet interfaces, either real as in physical NICs or virtual as in TAP interfaces.
+The ethernet bridge interface must be set up before OpenVPN is actually started.